Johnny Holland on designing Alarms & Alerts

-Johnny Holland have written another useful article, this time on the Design of Alarms & Alerts.
+Johnny Holland have written another insightful article, this time on the Design of Alarms & Alerts.

 The article covers some fundamental interaction design principles such as matching criticality to obtrusiveness, and considering: